 The destruction of the various layers of rubber and metal can ultimately cause the crankshaft harmonic balance to slip from its position.
 This is very dangerous and if it happens, firstly your engine timing will be affected which will immediately cause the timing belt and other related belts to come off.
 Ultimately, your car will stop moving and a number of other mechanical problems will arise.

 Therefore, it is advisable to always take your car to the mechanic every few months for a general inspection.
 This practice should be regularly followed if your car is more than 10 years old.
-When the issue is in its early stages, there are more chances that your mechanic lets you off after a few repairs.
+When the issue is in its early stages, there are more chances that your mechanic will let you off after a few repairs.
 However, if you are lazy with repairs and general maintenance, be ready to present some serious money for replacements.

-4. Loud Noise from The Engine Bay
+4. Loud Noise from the Engine Bay

 A worn-out crankshaft harmonic balancer will also cause a lot of noise in your engine.
 You will feel this noise once you start to accelerate your car to higher speeds.
 If this noise is too loud, it is better to not drive the car and call a mechanic.